Improving sales process steps to increases salesperson and sales team performance.

 Which now brings you to the final step.

-D. Review and refine the process and the execution of them regularly
+D. Review and refine the sales process steps and the execution of them regularly

 At the end of every month, you review your measurements and draw some conclusions.
 Which of the process steps went smoothly last month?
 Which didn't go as predicted?
 Where do you need to focus your time and efforts?